Commitment + Clinical Leadership = Better Outcomes

 Let Them Do It Themselves

 Many people learn how to use computers and phones by interacting with them.
-While it is easy to present someone the steps on how to use technology, they won’t necessarily learn how to use it to the fullest until they try it.
+While it is easy to present someone with steps on how to use technology, they won’t necessarily learn how to use it to the fullest until they try it.

 Allowing a senior to try technology and explore their curiosity can help them learn faster.
 Let them interact with different aspects of devices and ask questions about the functions a computer or phone offers.

 If the person you’re teaching needs help, always have them do the task while you explain it to them.
-This will help them internalize the steps and make them feel accomplished in what they needed to learn.
+This will help them internalize the steps and make them feel accomplished in what they need to learn.

 Enroll in a Class